saifulislam88/kubernetes/H.k8s-ingress-controller-resource-routing-lb-ssl-nginx-haproxy-traefik/A.k8s-Ingress-controller-installation.md

 ![image](https://github.com/user-attachments/assets/a09a9e82-f787-4e9f-ad63-a183cf6929ed)

-**If unable to create ingress service, follow below to configure Ingress Controller to expose port 443**
+**If unable to create ingress service with also 443, follow below to configure Ingress Controller to expose port 443**

 ```sh
 helm install nginx-ingress ingress-nginx/ingress-nginx \